Residencies and Fellowships

 The Mary Free Bed Neurologic Occupational Therapy Fellowship offers advanced post-professional clinical training for occupational therapists seeking to enhance their expertise in neurologic rehabilitation.
 This comprehensive program combines education, research, and hands-on experience in multidisciplinary clinical environments to help fellows excel in their careers.

-Our fellowship program provides unique learning opportunities that empower participants to specialize in neurologic care.
+Our fellowship program provides unique learning opportunities that empower participants to specialize in neurologic care, preparing them for specialty practice and leadership roles in their field.
 Fellows will:

 Complete Inpatient Rotations